DiscipleTools/disciple-tools-one-page-extension/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-one-page-template.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-one-page-template)

-# Disciple Tools - One Page Template
+# Disciple.Tools - One Page Template

 Create a quick administrative tool to extend Disciple.Tools with this simple plugin template.

 ## Purpose

-This project is similar to the full plugin starter template, but it is intended for small modifications that don't require languages, rest, and other features provided by the full starter plugin.
+This project is similar to the full plugin starter template, but it is intended for small modifications that don't require languages, REST, and other features provided by the full starter plugin.

 ## Includes

-- Starter filter for Disciple Tools and REST load.
+- Starter filter for Disciple.Tools and REST load.
 - Starter admin DT extension page.
 - Starter version control.
 - Starter plugin extension links.